Elliot2718/advent-of-code-2023/README.md

 Then I matched on the beginning of the string, allowing me to record locations.
 This worked pretty well!

 And part two was easy.
 Now I'm feeling like I'm overconfident 😆.

+## Day 4
+Tried to do this after putting the kids to bed and kept messing up the second part.
+Then, came back the following day after sleep, and (surprise, surprise) just figured it out...

+Finally had to resort to using a recursive CTE.
+Did I have to do this?
+I don't know!
+I'm curious if any other SQL adventers figured it out without recursion.